-To access the effect settings, select the effect border in the Timeline.
-You will find the properties window at the top right of the Default view 282.
+To access the effect settings, select the effect frame in the Timeline.
+You will find the Properties window at the top right of the Default view [338].

-Crop images: Images are cropped to fit the project aspect ratio, So all images in the 3D strip are cropped to the same aspect ratio.
-Do not use this function if, for example, you want to use portrait images in the effect.
+Crop images: Images are cropped to match the project aspect ratio, so all images in the 3D strip are cropped to the same aspect ratio.
+Do not use this feature if, for example, you want to use portrait images in the effect.

-Use Rotation direction to specify the direction in which the images will move.
+Use Rotation direction to specify the direction in which the images will run.

-Use Acceleration to decide whether the image strip should run at a uniform speed (select "none") or appear accelerated at the beginning and/or end.
+With Acceleration you decide whether the image strip should run at a steady speed (selection "None") or appear accelerated at the beginning and/or end.

-The Strip size defines how large the images are displayed in the running strip.
-Here 100% of the full effect selection frame height.
-Select a value smaller than 100% if you want to use the Image Zoom effect.
+The Stripe size defines how large the images are displayed in the continuous strip.
+Here, 100% corresponds to the full effect selection frame height.
+Choose a value smaller than 100% if you want to use the Image zoom effect.

-The Image zoom causes each image from the 3D strip to appear once enlarged in the foreground.
-At the value 0 this action does not take place.
-When set to 100%, the highlighted image is brought to the full selection frame height.
+The Image zoom ensures that each image from the 3D strip appears once enlarged in the foreground.
+With the value 0, this action does not take place.
+At a setting of 100%, the image that is zoomed out is brought to the full height of the selection frame.
 Change the height of the effect selection frame to make the zoomed image appear larger.